 In accordance with federal legislation, AHCCCS returned to its regular renewal process on April 1, 2023 and will verify eligibility for all enrolled AHCCCS and KidsCare members by March 2024.
 Members will be notified prior to their month of renewal.
 The federal public health emergency ended on May 11, 2023.

 Preparing for the End of COVID-19: Return to Regular Renewals

 Regular Medicaid Renewals Began April 1, 2023

 Since the start of the COVID-19 pandemic in 2020, AHCCCS had not disenrolled most AHCCCS members, regardless of eligibility.

 The Consolidated Appropriations Act (CAA) enacted in December 2022 required AHCCCS to reinstate the regular renewal process for all Medicaid and KidsCare members.
 This means that as of April 1, 2023, AHCCCS began disenrolling members who no longer meet eligibility criteria.

 We’re working with community partners, advocates, and members to make sure eligible members remain covered, and that those who are no longer eligible are referred to sources for other health care coverage options.

 To ensure that members do not experience any gap in health care coverage, AHCCCS asks all members to:

-- Make sure your mailing address, phone number, and email address on file is correct in www.healthearizonaplus.gov.
-Login or call Health-e-Arizona Plus at 1-855-HEA-PLUS (1-855-432-7587), Monday through Friday 7:00 a.m. - 6:00 p.m.
+- Make sure your mailing address, phone number, and email address on file is correct.
+Login or use the live chat at www.healthearizonaplus.gov.
+Or call Health-e-Arizona Plus at 1-855-HEA-PLUS (1-855-432-7587), Monday through Friday 7:00 a.m. - 6:00 p.m.
 Review the Updating Your Contact Information flier English / Spanish to learn how to update your contact information in Health-e-Arizona PLUS.

 ALTCS members need to call 1-888-621-6880 to update their contact information or to get help with renewals.

 - Check their mailbox for a letter from AHCCCS about renewal of coverage.